Vampire Rain: Reception

-The game received "unfavorable" reviews on both platforms according to the review aggregation website Metacritic.
+The game received "generally unfavorable" reviews on both platforms according to the review aggregation website Metacritic.

 The reviews criticized Vampire Rain's enemy AI, controls, health meters for both the protagonist and enemies, and multiplayer modes.
 The game was also criticized for having elements derived from Metal Gear Solid and Splinter Cell but with much less appeal.
 The game was criticized for being too hard and for the linear level design.
 However, the game was complimented for its eerie music.
 Vampire Rain: Altered Species was also poorly received.
 A GameSpot review admonished the updated PS3 version for not undergoing major changes from the Xbox 360 version.
 IGN called the Altered Species game "a trainwreck".

 In Japan, however, the Xbox 360 version was better received, with Famitsu and Famitsu X360 each granting it a score of 30 out of 40.